gmelodie/gmelodie.github.io/content/about.md

 aliases = ["about-us", "contact"]
 +++

 Hey there!
 I'm Gabe.
-I'm a Software Engineer based at São Carlos, SP, Brazil.
+I'm a Software Engineer based in São Carlos, SP, Brazil.

 When I was in high school I had a lot of trouble deciding what I wanted to do for a living, and that's mostly because I'm a very aggressive person when it comes to working: if I'm into something, I want to give my heart and soul to that.
 And that's how I was with most my classes all my life, I loved learning from art history all the way through philosophy to math and physics.
 My biggest fear was losing contact with most of those areas when I finally had to choose one to keep studying in college.
 So the question remained: how to choose?